wmde/wbaas-deploy/doc/user-administration.md

 ## Soft-Deleting a Wiki
 [Wiki/Delete Command](https://github.com/wbstack/api/blob/main/app/Console/Commands/Wiki/Delete.php)
 ```
 $ kubectl exec -ti deployments/api-app-backend -- php artisan wbs-wiki:delete domain 'fjdsjkfdskjfdskjfds.wbaas.dev'
 Success!
 ```

+- This Commands first argument defines the key it should look for in the database via the second argument
+  - Domain is recommended, as there is less potential for mistakes then with numeral IDs

 ### Restoring a Soft-Deleted Wiki
 In case you need to restore a soft-deleted wiki, there currently is not a ready Command there yet for this, and it is recommended to create one if ever needed.
 However, in emergencies it can also be achieved via `artisan tinker`.
 A session could look like this: